 Visit our versatile new gallery to experience the latest in contemporary art and ideas, right in the heart of San Francisco’s design district.
 Located on the ground floor of Blattner Hall, the Campus Gallery invites visitors and the surrounding community to delight in and explore cutting-edge, interdisciplinary work.

 Oriented toward the academic community

-PLAySPACE, an acronym for the Paulette Long and Shepard Pollack Art Community Experiment, is an interdisciplinary space of exhibitions-related experimentation and practical learning for CCA graduate students, located at 141 Hubbell Street in the CCA Hubbell Street Galleries.
-The program provides the resources for student artists and curators to conceptualize and produce experimental programming while serving as a valuable professional development experience for student directors.
+PLAySPACE, an acronym for the Paulette Long and Shepard Pollack Art Community Experiment, is an interdisciplinary space of exhibitions-related experimentation and practical learning for CCA graduate students.
+Student artists and curators have the freedom and opportunity to conceptualize and produce experimental programming while gaining professional development experience.

 Discover art discourses of today

 CCA established the CCA Wattis Institute for Contemporary Arts in 1998 as a forum for the discussion and presentation of leading-edge art and culture.
 The Wattis Institute works with artists in two distinct ways: as an exhibition space and a research institute.
 It also collaborates with students and faculty members in multidisciplinary programs at CCA, including the Fine Arts and Visual and Critical Studies graduate programs.

 Find your way

 Our galleries cover the breadth of our campus and are all within walking distance.
 Located in Blattner Hall, the Campus Gallery faces Jackson Park on 17th Street.
 Just a few blocks to the northwest, visitors will find the Wattis Institute.
 PLAySPACE is located in the heart of campus at 1111 Eighth Street.